brgkdm/ZitroForge/README.md

 Ensure you trust the source before executing .exe files.
 By using this software, you acknowledge the potential warnings from security programs and agree to use it at your own discretion.

+Alternatively, you can try downloading it from [here.](https://github.com/brgkdm/ZitroForge/releases/tag/v0.0.1)

 And..